‘Attack On Titan’ Season 2 Release Date, Theme Song Performer And Visual Release

 “Eren Jaeger swore to wipe out every last Titan, but in a battle for his life he wound up becoming the thing he hates most.
 With his new powers, he fights for humanity’s freedom facing the monsters that threaten his home.
 After a bittersweet victory against the Female Titan, Eren finds no time to rest—a horde of Titans is approaching Wall Rose and the battle for humanity continues!”

-Besides the premier date, the publishers have also announced the return of vocal artist who has agreed to perform the theme song for Season 2 of Attack On Titan.
+Besides the premiere date, the publishers have also announced the return of a vocal artist who has agreed to perform the theme song for Season 2 of Attack On Titan.
 The returning talent on AOT now includes Revo’s best-selling theme song performers Linked Horizon.
 The musical group is expected to perform the opening song.
 The series is being prepped under Tetsuro Araki, who is the Chief Director.
 The series’ director is Masashi Koizuka.
 The characters in Season 2 of AOT have been designed by Kyoji Asano, while Satoshi Kadowaki and Ayumi Yamada are the animation directors.
 Season 2 has been edited by Aya Hida.

 I’m excited!
 Attack on Titan Season 2 trailer. pic.twitter.com/p3DNUe8htj